 - 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject-matter of the complaint.
-Further to that engagement, it was established that the Data Subject's account was suspended by the Respondent due to a purported serious violation of its Service Agreement.
-In the circumstances, the Respondent agreed to take the following action: - a.
-Provide the DPC with the specific reasons for the Data Subject's account suspension and provide an explanation as to why their account must remain suspended. - 8.
-The DPC subsequently wrote to the Data Subject via the Recipient SA, explaining that their account was suspended for a purported serious violation of the Respondent's Service Agreement and that, based on the information provided by the Respondent, it was entitled to rely on Article 15(4) GDPR to refuse providing them with their requested data, on the basis that it would adversely impact the rights and freedoms of others. - 9.
+Further to that engagement, it was established that the Respondent's customer service department focused on the request for a refund as the main issue of the Data Subject's correspondence, rather than their access request.
+In the circumstances, the Respondent ultimately agreed to take the following action: - a.
+The Respondent contacted the Data Subject directly on 22 October 2020.
+The Respondent apologised to the Data Subject and provided the Data Subject with the requested personal data. - b.
+In relation to the Data Subject's refund request, the Respondent indicated it could not apply a refund due to reasons explained by the Respondent's customer service.
+This was a customer service issue, not a data protection matter. - 8.
+On 23 September 2020, the DPC contacted the Respondent, outlining the Data Subject's complaint.
+On 22 October 2020, the Respondent replied directly to the Data Subject, and provided a copy of this correspondence to the DPC.
+The Respondent apologised to the Data Subject and explained that its Customer Service department had focused on the refund request contained in the Data Subject's correspondence rather than on the access request.
+The Respondent enclosed the Data Subject's requested personal data with its correspondence. - 9.
+On 7 April 2021, the DPC wrote to the Data Subject via the Recipient SA outlining the information provided by the Respondent.
+When doing so, the DPC noted that the Respondent indicated that it had now provided the Data Subject with their personal data, and that their request for a refund is a customer service issue and not a data protection matter.
 In the circumstances, the DPC asked the Data Subject to notify it, within two months, if he/she was not satisfied with the outcome, so that the DPC could take further action.
-The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 10.
-In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved.

+10. In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.